 That said, there is a degree of anxiety that accompanies even the most excited new student.
-Human beings aren’t designed to breath underwater.
-And nearly everyone who imagines visiting the ocean floor thinks, at least once, “But…what about the sharks…?”
-Here are some tips that will help new students get the most out of their scuba instruction and ease anxiety, along the way.
+Let’s face it human beings aren’t designed to breath underwater!
+Nearly everyone who imagines visiting the ocean floor thinks at least once, “But…what about the sharks…?”
+To help ease this anxiety and help you get the most out of your scuba instruction here are some tips to help along the way.

-2. Ask questions.
 There are no stupid questions, and as you try out the scuba equipment and experience breathing underwater, you will likely wonder how to put in practice what you’ve learned in the classroom.
-The instructors and divemasters are there to answer those questions, so ask away!
+The instructors and dive masters are there to answer those questions, so ask away!